scenerystack/community/docs/reference/api/bamboo/UpDownArrowPlot.md

 # UpDownArrowPlot

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/bamboo/blob/main/js/UpDownArrowPlot.ts](https://github.com/phetsims/bamboo/blob/main/js/UpDownArrowPlot.ts) for the most up-to-date information.

 ## Overview

 Shows a plot with arrows for numerical data (where the x-value of the bar is a number).